josephchaouistannard/connect_four_flutter/.github/ISSUE_TEMPLATE/feature_request.md

 ---
----
 name: ✨ Feature Request
 about: Suggest an idea for this project
-title: "feat: [BRIEF DESCRIPTION OF FEATURE]" # More consistent title
+title: "feat: [BRIEF DESCRIPTION OF FEATURE]"
 labels: enhancement
----
 ---

 **Is your feature request related to a problem?
 Please describe.**